bids-standard/.github/CODE_OF_CONDUCT.md

 ### Follow up with the reporter {#follow-up-with-the-reporter}

 A person who makes a report should receive a follow-up email stating what action was taken in response to the report.
 If the work group decided no response was needed, they should provide an email explaining why it was not a Code of Conduct violation.
-Reports that are not made in good faith may receive no response.
+Reports that are determined not to have been made in good faith may receive no response.

 The follow-up email should be sent no later than one week after the receipt of the report.
 If deliberation or follow-up with the reported person takes longer than one week, the work group should send a status email to the reporter.